gilatoes/arduino-optiga-trust-x/README.md

 Infineon's [OPTIGA&trade; Trust X] is a security controller (https://www.infineon.com/cms/en/product/security-smart-card-solutions/optiga-embedded-security-solutions/optiga-trust/optiga-trust-x-sls-32aia/)

-## Objectives of the Boot Camp Mission Arduino
+## Objectives of the OPTIGA&trade; Trust X Boot Camp
+The Boot Camp aims to guide its participant the fundamental concepts and principles of information security using Infineon OPTIGA&trade; Trust X (hereafter called Trust X).
+These concepts and principles are relevant in all computing environments regardless of hardware platform or operating systems.
+Apart from the theory, the Boot Camp also includes numerous hands-on activities using  which further instil confidence and product knowledge.

-The section of the Boot Camp aims to instil confidence and basic product knowledge of Infineon OPTIGA&trade; Trust X (hereafter called Trust X).
-The sample codes a.k.a sketches in Arduino allows you to work on the OPTIGA&trade; Trust X integration library (hereafter called Library) and perform some useful tasks using the library API.
-At the end of this Boot Camp session, you will be able to understand the capabilities of the Library and exercise Trust X hardware.
+In this Boot Camp, an Infineon XMC2Go MCU and Arduino environment will be used as the embedded platform.
+Example codes a.k.a sketches in Arduino are provided with the Trust X integration library (hereafter called Library).
+These sample codes perform some useful tasks using the Library API are good starting point for the Mission and Tasks section.
+Apart from Arduino development, participants will also be utilizing the OpenSSL - most popular cryptography library to complete some of the more complex tasks.

+At the end of this Boot Camp session, participants will understand basic security concepts, capabilities of the Library and applying Trust X hardware in real-world application.

 ## Getting Started

-You should have administrator right for installing software.
+You should have administrator right for installing all the software on your computer.
+Note: This Boot Camp is developed and test based on Windows 10 64-bit and Windows 7 32-bit operating systems.
+It might not work well on other platforms.
 Download and install the latest Arduino IDE version.

 ## XMC Host Library for Arduino IDE